 An allegation of assault is often accompanied by an accusation of battery.
 In Arizona both Assault and Battery have been merged into one statute.
 Assault includes merely a threat of the use of force.
 Battery means actually touching the other person.
 Assault and Battery can include the use of an object or a weapon to intimidate or cause physical injury to another.
 The more severe the injury caused, the more serious the charges and penalties can be if you are convicted.

 If you are facing an assault charge, contact an experienced Criminal Defense Attorney who will vigorously defend your rights and seek to achieve the best possible outcome in your case.
 This Firm represents clients facing all types of assault charges, including (but not limited to), Aggravated Assault, Endangerment, Threatening and Intimidating, Resisting Arrest, Disorderly Conduct, and Misdemeanor Assault.
-Mr. Buckallew is a Board Certified Criminal Defense Attorney with nearly 20 years’ experience in litigating all types of Assault cases in just about every Court in the Valley.
+Mr. Buckallew is a Board Certified Criminal Defense Attorney with over 20 years’ experience in litigating all types of Assault cases in just about every Court in the Valley.

 Domestic disputes can result in false accusations of assault, and law enforcement officers may feel compelled to believe the statements of the alleged victim.
 Even if the alleged victim later decides that he or she no longer wants to move forward with the case, this alone will not result in a dismissal by the prosecutor, as it is the State who brings the charges, not the victim.
 It is crucial that you have the assistance of an aggressive and dedicated assault criminal defense lawyer to help you navigate through our often-complicated criminal justice system.Arrested for Aggravated Assault?